arodg/HW7-Train-Schedule/README.md

 ### Overview

-In this assignment, you'll create a train schedule application that incorporates Firebase to host arrival and departure data.
-Your app will retrieve and manipulate this information with Moment.js.
-This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+Create a train schedule application that incorporates Firebase to host arrival and departure data.
+Retrieve and manipulate this information with Moment.js.
+Provide up-to-date information about various trains:  arrival times and how many minutes remain until next arrival.